isomerpages/scamshield/index.md

   Play Store or Apple App Store!
 Scammers have been sending fake versions of the ScamShield app (ending with .apk) to unsuspecting victims which gives scammers access to your personal information.
-Please do not download any apps outside of the official App or Play store."
+Please do not download any apps outside of the official Apple or Google App stores."
 ---